Responsibilities of Supervisors/Managers, Senior Executives & the BC Public Service Agency for Conducting Human Resource Investigations

 Last updated March 27, 2018

-The purpose of this appendix is to establish a clear allocation of responsibility among supervisors/managers, senior executives in line ministries, and the BC Public Service Agency (the Agency) for conducting human resource investigations to ensure investigations:
+The purpose of this appendix is to establish a clear allocation of responsibility among supervisors/managers, senior executives in line ministries, and the BC Public Service Agency (PSA) for conducting human resource investigations to ensure investigations:

 - Are conducted in accordance with the principles of administrative fairness;